Types of perfect matchings in toroidal square grids: Consistent Toroidal Systems

-By consistency conditions (L1) and (E1), the nodes located at the endpoints of $S_1e_1Ee_2S_2$ are colored black and white, respectively, in case (1); are both black, in case (2); and, are both white, in case (3).
+By consistency conditions (L1) and (E1), the vertices located at the endpoints of $S_1e_1Ee_2S_2$ are colored black and white, respectively, in case~\eqref{it:case1}; are both black, in case~\eqref{it:case2}; and, are both white, in case~\eqref{it:case3}.

 Let $z_i$ be the neighbor of $y_i$ along $H_b$ (see Figure~\ref{fig:transf}).
-We construct $R'$ by attaching a new disc $A_b(E)$ to the loop interval between $z_1$ and $z_2$; in the interior of the outer boundary of $A_b(E)$ we place the same number of nodes as there are in the loop interval of $R$ between $z_1$ and $z_2$ (see again Figure~\ref{fig:transf}).
+We construct $R'$ by attaching a new disc $A_b(E)$ to the loop interval between $z_1$ and $z_2$; in the interior of the outer boundary of $A_b(E)$ we place the same number of vertices as there are in the loop interval of $R$ between $z_1$ and $z_2$ (see again Figure~\ref{fig:transf}).
 We then copy $e_1Ee_2$ to the just added disc and obtain $C'$ from $C$ as shown in Figure~\ref{fig:transfb}.
-Next, we remove nodes that end up in the interior of $R'$.
-This completely determines the new node set $N'$.
-Every $A$-edge $e$ incident to nodes $x_i$ and $y_i$, $x_i$ between $x_1$ and $x_2$ (including them) and $y_i$ between $y_1$ and $y_2$ (also including them), is replaced by an edge $e'$ with endnodes $x_i$ and the copy of $y_i$ that was placed in the outer boundary of $A_b(E)$.
+Next, we remove vertices that end up in the interior of $R'$.
+This completely determines the new vertex set $N'$.
+Every $A$-edge $e$ incident to vertices $x'_i$ and $y'_i$, $x'_i$ between $x_1$ and $x_2$ (including them) and $y'_i$ between $y_1$ and $y_2$ (also including them), is replaced by an edge $e'$ with endvertices $x'_i$ and the copy of $y'_i$ that was placed in the outer boundary of $A_b(E)$.
 All other edges are preserved.
 This completely determines the new set of edges $A'$ and $B'$.
 Note that there is a one-to-one correspondence between old $A/B$-edges and new $A'/B'$-edges.
-The set of new edges associated to edges in $M_{A,B}$ determine $M'_{A',B'}$.
+The set of new edges associated to edges in $\calP_{A,B}$ determine $\calP'_{A',B'}$.
 The curves of $O(C')$ are those elements of $O(C)$ contained in $C'$ which are incident to the boundary of $R'$ (see Figure~\ref{fig:transfb}).
-Finally, we add to $O(R')$ all elements in $O(R)$ that are incident to the boundary of $R'$ as well as curves that match all the not-yet-covered new nodes (see Figures~\ref{fig:transf} and~\ref{fig:transfb}).
+Finally, we add to $O(R')$ all elements in $O(R)$ that are incident to the boundary of $R'$ as well as curves that match all the not-yet-covered new vertices (see Figures~\ref{fig:transf} and~\ref{fig:transfb}).